Blood Brothers (musical): Act One

 The play opens in the early 1980s, at the ending of the story.
-Mrs. Johnstone, surrounded by others including Mr. and Mrs. Lyons, and the Narrator, is standing over the bodies of Mickey and Eddie and sings “Tell Me It’s Not True” (“Overture”).
-The Narrator introduces the “story of the Johnstone twins” to the audience and the play then goes back in time to the late 1950s, at the start of the story.
+Mrs. Johnstone, surrounded by others, including Mr. and Mrs. Lyons, and the Narrator, is standing over the bodies of Mickey and Eddie and sings “Tell Me It’s Not True” (“Overture”).
+The Narrator introduces the “story of the Johnstone twins” to the audience and the play then flashes back to the late 1950s.